nosas/blog/toonvision/multiclassification/article.md

 Please refer to the [previous article](https://fars.io/toonvision/classification/#optimizer) for detailed information about this decision.

 Reasoning tl;dr: The `Adam` optimizer is an adaptive variant of the stochastic gradient descent (`SGD`) algorithm.
-It's an effective optimizer with strong performance on the ToonVision dataset.
+It's an effective optimizer with a strong performance on the ToonVision dataset.
 Realistically, however, the optimizer should not significantly influence training results - only training time.

 ### Callbacks